dirkaholic/vagrant-php-dev-box/Readme.md

 * Clone this repository
 * Install submodules with ```git submodule update --init```
 * After running ```vagrant up``` the box is set up using Puppet
-* You should now have your working Symfony2 Standard Edition under http://localhost:8181/app_dev.php
+* You should now have your working Symfony2 Standard Edition under http://localhost:8181/app_dev.php (You have to uncomment or remove some lines at the beginning of web/app_dev.php that restrict access to this file.
+Is no risk as you should not deploy that file to prodution anyway.)

 Installed components
 --------------------